Monday, May 27, 2019

 The heroine knows very little about her new privileged life, being the classic literary ingenue, and she feels lost in her wealthy surroundings.
 (Her new husband is usually a rich urban businessman or attorney.)
 Then murder strikes and our heroine usually manages to get herself suspected by picking up the murder weapon or losing an earring at the scene of the crime or the like.

 In EberRinehart crime novels, emoting tends to take the place of actual detecting.
 There often is mystery, indeed plenty of it, but the heroines are more interested in analyzing their feelings of dread and impending doom than those nasty bloodstains on the Oriental rug.
-Despite the lack of rigorous and systematic criminal investigation, these novels are often very lengthy as well, as Eberhart and Rinehart made a lot of money from serializing their novels in glossy women's magazines, giving them every incentive to drag out the stories.
+Despite the lack of rigorous and systematic criminal investigation, these novels are often very lengthy as well.
 Classic mid-century domestic suspense was, to the contrary, much more concise.
 Many of the classics from the postwar period run from only about forty to sixty thousand words.
 At that length, the authors had to pare some of the emotional excrescences of HIBK that had so irritated critics like Anthony Boucher.

 In Eberhart's Melora, however, I actually can see the influence of the post war domestic suspense school and even hard-boiled/noir, despite the fact that the book at around 100, 000 words is quite long for the period.
 This may be why Anthony Boucher, no great Eberhart fan, gave the novel a good review, though with qualifications.